SW1OPRG-01/0x05-exercises/README.md

 Type 'h' for higher, 'l' for lower, anything else to exit Your first card is: 4 of Diamonds
 Choose higher(h) or lower(l): h
-You Won, the random generated card were Jack of Hearts Choose higher(h) or lower(l): l
+You won, the generated card were Jack of Hearts
+Choose higher(h) or lower(l): l
-You Lost, the random generated card were Jack of Clubs Choose higher(h) or lower(l): h
+You lost, the generated card were Jack of Clubs
+Choose higher(h) or lower(l): h
-You lost, the random generated card were 6 of Diamonds Choose higher(h) or lower(l): q
+You lost, the generated card were 6 of Diamonds
+Choose higher(h) or lower(l): q
 $
 ```